benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

 An introduction to parallel computation on the GPU with Python.
-This tutorial is a numbered series of files dealing with both OpenCL and OpenGL.
-Each file contains an entire program with extensive inline comments.
+This tutorial is a numbered series of files.
+Each file contains an entire OpenCL/OpenGL program with extensive inline comments.

 ### Why inline comments?